matsikora/AFM_emulator/README.md

 Emulate high speed scanning Atomic Force Microscopy images from molecular structures
 ---
 Calculate hsAFM images given a molecular system.
 This has been built to image SARS-CoV-2 spike protein
     positioned on mica surface, therefore many options pertain to that.
-Nevertheless, this can be wasily adopted to any protein of interest or trajectory thereof.
+Nevertheless, this can be easily adopted to any protein of interest or trajectory thereof.